python-event-sourcery/python-event-sourcery/docs/concepts/basics.md

 In the end we’ll get exactly the same information that is saved in `orders` table.
 So do we even need `orders` and `orders_lines` table as a source of truth...?

-Event Sourcing proposes we don't.
+[Event Sourcing] proposes we don't.
 We can still keep them around to optimize reading data for UI, but no longer have to rely on it in any situation that would actually change `Order`.

-To sum up, Event Sourcing comes down to:
+To sum up, [Event Sourcing] comes down to:

-- Keeping your business objects (called aggregates) as a series of replayable events.
+- Keeping your business objects (called [Aggregate]) as a series of replayable events.
 - This is often called an event stream.
 - Never deleting any events from a system, only appending new ones
 - Using events as the only reliable way of telling in what state a given aggregate is
 - If you need to query data or present them in a table-like format, keep a copy of them in a denormalized format.
 This is called projection
-- Designing your aggregates to protect certain vital business invariants, such as Order encapsulates costs summary.
+- Designing your [Aggregate] to protect certain vital business invariants, such as Order encapsulates costs summary.
-- A good rule of thumb is to keep aggregates as small as possible
+- A good rule of thumb is to keep [Aggregate] as small as possible

 ### How Event Sourcery helps with that?

-Event Sourcery provides a base class for an aggregate and repository implementation that makes it much easy to create or read/change aggregates.
+Event Sourcery provides a base class for an [Aggregate] and repository implementation that makes it much easy to create or read/change [Aggregate].

 ```python
 class LightSwitch(Aggregate):